-Applicants must briefly describe the nature and scope of the problem that the program will address (e.g., gang activity, underage drinking, drug abuse, truancy, youth employment, school performance, loss of culture, tribal language, etc.).
+Applicants should briefly describe the nature and scope of the problem that the program will address (e.g., children's involvement in CSE/DST).
 Data should be used to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
 Applicants should describe any previous or current attempts to address the problem.